rpapaluca/intro-QIIME2-mammal/episodes/section-1-importing-cleaning-and-quality-control-of-the-data.Rmd

 --output-path analysis/seqs/combined.qza
 ```

-##Remove Primers
+## Remove Primers
-These sequences still have the primers attached - they need to be removed (using cutadapt) before denoising.
+These sequences still have the primers attached - they need to be removed (using `cutadapt`) before denoising.

 For this experiment, amplicons were amplified following the Earth Microbiome protocol with 515F (Caporaso)– 806R (Caporaso) primers targeting the v4 region of the 16S rRNA gene.
-The reads came back from the sequencer with primers attached, which are removed before denoising using cutadapt (v4.5 with python v3.8.15).
+The reads came back from the sequencer with primers attached, which are removed before denoising using `cutadapt` (v4.5 with python v3.8.15).

-With cutadapt, the sequence specified and all bases prior are trimmed; most sequences were trimmed at ~50 base pairs (bp).
+With `cutadapt`, the sequence specified and all bases prior are trimmed; most sequences were trimmed at ~50 base pairs (bp).
 An error rate of 0.15 was used to maximize the number of reads that the primers were removed from while excluding nonspecific cutting.
 Any untrimmed read was discarded.

 ``` bash
 qiime cutadapt trim-paired \